PopupMaker/Popup-Maker/readme.txt

 * Improvement: Added a more reliable upgrade routine system.
 * Improvement: Added an option to disable popup taxonomies if not in use.
 * Improvement: Added more reliable usage tracking via [Freemius](https://freemius.com/wordpress/).
-* Tweak: Updated extensions page and added a list of plugins that work well with Popup Maker™.
+* Tweak: Updated extensions page and added a list of plugins that work well with Popup Maker.
 * Fixed: Super annoying fixed position checkbox glitch.
 * Fixed: Missing check for disabled google fonts before loading them.
 * Fixed: Bug where hidden about pages showed up when certain admin menu editing plugins were active.